When Is This Used?

 Month 5 (if bone grafting is necessary)

-Once you have enough bone to successfully hold an implant, you will schedule the first surgery, which involves placing the implant or implants in your jaw.
-A periodontist or an oral surgeon usually does this surgery, and stays in close contact with your prosthodontist or general dentist.
+Once you have enough bone to successfully hold an implant, you will schedule the first procedure, which involves placing the implant or implants in your jaw.
+A periodontist, oral surgeon or general dentist with training in implantology performs this procedure.
+It is done using a plastic surgical guide made by your prosthodontist or general dentist.
+The guide fits over your existing teeth and extends over the area where teeth are missing to show where the implants need to be placed.

-Although there are several types of implants, the most popular type is root-form implants designed to serve as the root of the tooth.
-They are placed in the jawbone in the space created by the missing tooth.
+The most popular type is a root-form implant designed to serve as the root of the tooth.
+The implant is placed in the jawbone in the space created by the missing tooth.

-After the first surgery, the specialist will wait four or five months if implants were placed in the lower jaw, and six or seven months if they were placed in the upper jaw, before placing a healing collar and/or temporary crown.
+After the first surgery, the specialist will wait four or five months if implants were placed in the lower jaw, and six or seven months if they were placed in the upper jaw.
 During this time, the bone and the implants fuse.

 Second surgery and placement of healing collar and/or temporary crown